 - Administer assessments orally

 - Give directions one step at a time (not in long lists)

 Children outgrow dyslexia

-There is no cure for dyslexia, it doesn’t go away with age or treatment.
-However, there are instructional techniques and compensation strategies that can be used by those with dyslexia to improve their reading and processing skills.
+There is no cure for dyslexia; it doesn’t go away with age or treatment.
+However, there are instructional techniques and compensation strategies that those with dyslexia can use to improve their reading and processing skills.

 Research has proven that students with dyslexia can learn to read when taught with a reading curriculum that is:

 Despite popular belief, dyslexia does not make you see letters backward.